 You don’t have to go to a restaurant to eat tempura but can totally make this mouthwatering dish at home!

-Warm soup is not always for winter but can also be enjoyed in the summertime too.
+Warm soup is a traditional side dish of many Japanese meals.
+It is not always for winter but can also be enjoyed in the summertime too.
 With this simple ingredient using vegetables like tomatoes, eggplants, and cucumber, this miso soup is warm, light, and refreshing.
 Very heart-warming!

 There are two types of miso paste, white and red.
 Red miso paste is usually a bit saltier and richer in taste, whereas white miso is for those that love a milder taste of the soup.
 Both miso pastes go well with this soup, so you can choose the one you like.